EU watchdog tests new capital rules after life insurers protest

 With traditional guaranteed life insurance products, the insurance company bears the risk of covering the future guarantee, as opposed to index-linked life insurance, where the consumer bears all the investment risk.
 The former type of products are particularly popular in Germany, France and Spain.

-European life insurance premiums totalled 633 billion euros ($853 billion) in 2011, according to industry trade body Insurance Europe.
+European life insurance premiums totalled 633 billion euros (542 billion pounds) in 2011, according to industry trade body Insurance Europe.
 Insurers expect the study's results to show that a major rewrite of the rules applying to life insurance will be needed.

 EIOPA has said it will try to bring forward other parts of the rules, where there is widespread agreement.